 LSST confirms its commitment to equal opportunities and widening participation in all of its activities.
 Admissions Policy reiterates our belief in the educational and social benefits, to the College and to our students, of a diverse student population, drawn from all sections of society.
 We introduced Screening for Accreditation of Prior Experience (SAPE) for students who are seeking to demonstrate prior experience.

-LSST attracts applications from mature students (in fact our average age of student is 36), students from low performing schools and colleges, ethnic groups and disabled students.
+LSST works to attract applications from and improve success and progression for mature students (in fact our average age of student is 36), students from low performing schools and colleges, minority ethnic groups and disabled students.

 The Student Support Policy and Disability Policy introduces student support as a key theme to support individuals of all backgrounds, abilities and aspirations in order to fulfil their potential through learning, achievement and progression and articulates our commitment to the Widening of Participation.

 Who we work with to widen access and participation